TheCodeRaccoons/WebTricks/README.md

 <h2 id="contribute">Contributing</h2>
 <p>
     We are happy with every contribution, whether it's new functionalities, fixes, features, or maintainers.
 Please have a look at our <a href="https://github.com/TheCodeRaccoons/WebTricks/wiki">Wiki</a> to see how you can contribute to this project.
-When contributing make sure you follow the [Code Standards](https://github.com/TheCodeRaccoons/WebTricks/wiki/Code-Standards) descrived in the project.
+When contributing make sure you follow the <a href="https://github.com/TheCodeRaccoons/WebTricks/wiki/Code-Standards">Code Standards</a> descrived in the project.
 </p>

 <h2 id="discord-community">Discord community</h2>